-&lt;sup>1 There are known and recorded pumped volumes supplied to each scheme.
+$^{^2}$ There are known and recorded pumped volumes supplied to each scheme.
 However at present the district's urban schemes are each made up of non-metered and metered supplies, and are a mix of on-demand and restricted supply.
 This means that there is currently no way to measure a difference between supply and consumption.
 The Council is able to make a coarse estimate only.

-Levels of Service Performance Measure Actual 2013/14 Target 2015/16 Target 2016/17 Target 2017/18 Target 2018-2025 network reticulation system: a) Attendance for urgent call- outs: from the time that the Council receives notification to the time a) 2 hours a) 2 hours a) 2 hours a) 2 hours that the service personnel reach the site, and b) Resolution of urgent call-outs: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault b) 12 hours b) 12 hours b) 12 hours b) 12 hours or interruption, and c) Attendance for non-urgent call-outs: from the time that the Council receives notification to the time that the service personnel reach the c) 72 hours c) 72 hours c) 72 hours c) 72 hours site, and d) Resolution of non- urgent call- outs: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption. d) 120 hours d) 120 hours d) 120 hours d) 120 hours The average consumption of drinking water per day per resident within the District.
-New Measure Less than 1.3m per person per day within urban schemes.
+Levels of Service Performance Measure Actual 2013/14 Target 2015/16 Target 2016/17 Target 2017/18 Target 2018-2025 personnel reach the site, and b) Resolution of urgent call-outs: from the time that the Council receives notification to the time that service personnel confirm b) 12 hours b) 12 hours b) 12 hours b) 12 hours resolution of the fault or interruption, and c) Attendance for non-urgent call-outs: from the time that the Council receives notification to the time that the service c) 72 hours c) 72 hours c) 72 hours c) 72 hours personnel reach the site, and d) Resolution of non- urgent call- outs: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption. d) 120 hours d) 120 hours d) 120 hours d) 120 hours The average consumption of drinking water per day per resident within the District.
+New Measure Less than 1.3m 3 per person per day within urban schemes.